Correggio

 Correggio's first important commission was a ceiling fresco - Camera di San Paolo (1519) - at the Convent of St Paul in Parma.
 A highly innovative form of interior decoration, it incorporated classical as well as more whimsical elements.

 After this, he painted the illusionistic Vision of St. John the Evangelist on Patmos (1520-21) for the dome of the church of San Giovanni Evangelista.
 In his second dome fresco, for the Cathedral of Parma, he painted a sensational Assumption of the Virgin (1524-30).
-Both these imaginative works employed an illusionistic sotto in su perspective, and had a huge impact on later fresco artists, including: the Bolognese painter Carlo Cignani (1628-1719), the Piedmont artist Gaudenzio Ferrari (1480-1546), the Venetian Pordenone (1483-1539), the Baroque painter from Parma, Giovanni Lanfranco (1582-1647), and the Genovese artist Giovanni Battista Gaulli (1639-1709) known as Il Baciccio.
+Both these religious paintings employed quadratura as well as an illusionistic sotto in su perspective, and had a huge impact on later mural painting, including works by the Bolognese painter Carlo Cignani (1628-1719), the Piedmont artist Gaudenzio Ferrari (1480-1546), the Venetian Pordenone (1483-1539), the Baroque painter from Parma, Giovanni Lanfranco (1582-1647), and the Genovese artist Giovanni Battista Gaulli (1639-1709) known as Il Baciccio.

 Mythological Paintings

-Correggio's mythological canvases are especially sensual and ahead of their time.
-They include: Danae (c.1531, Galleria Borghese, Rome), Ganymede abducted by the Eagle (1531-32, Kunsthistorisches Museum, Vienna) one of the four mythological paintings commissioned by Federico II Gonzaga, Jupiter and Io (1531-32, Kunsthistorisches Museum, Vienna), and Leda with the Swan (1531-32, Staatliche Museen, Berlin).
+Correggio's mythological painting is especially sensual and ahead of its time.
+His masterpieces include: Danae (c.1531, Galleria Borghese, Rome), Ganymede abducted by the Eagle (1531-32, Kunsthistorisches Museum, Vienna) one of the four mythological paintings commissioned by Federico II Gonzaga, Jupiter and Io (1531-32, Kunsthistorisches Museum, Vienna), and Leda with the Swan (1531-32, Staatliche Museen, Berlin).

 Correggio's other masterpieces include pictures like: Lamentation (Deposition) (1525, Galleria Nazionale, Parma) and The Martyrdom of Four Saints (Galleria Nazionale, Parma).
 The latter is notable in that it informed later Baroque compositions such as Truth by Bernini (1598-1680) and Death of Saint Agnes (1660) by Ercole Ferrata (1610-86).

 Correggio had no workshop filled with apprentices and assistants, nor any immediate successors or followers - save, perhaps the Parma artists Giovanni Maria, Francesco Rondani, Parmigianino, Bernardo Gatti and Giorgio Gandini del Grano - nor did he have any enduring impact on the art of the 16th century.
 (According to Giorgio Vasari, Correggio suffered by being a provincial artist.)
 But around the start of the Baroque era (c.1600), as the Mannerist style lost ground, his painting began to be more widely appreciated as being on a par with that of Michelangelo and Raphael.
-Broadly speaking, his work is now considered to have been revolutionary and deeply influential on later artists.
+Broadly speaking, his work is now considered to have been revolutionary and deeply influential on later artists, including Pietro da Cortona - see his Allegory of Divine Providence (1633-39, Palazzo Barberini); and Andrea Pozzo, the greatest trompe l'oeil mural painter of the High Baroque in Rome - see his Apotheosis of St Ignatius (1688-94, Sant'Ignazio, Rome).

 - Judith and the Servant (c.1510) Musee des Beaux-Arts, Strasbourg.